apisnetworks/apiscp-docs/docs/admin/Tuneables.md

 ;;; ApisCP brute-force deterrent
 ;;;
 [anvil]
-; max auth attempts before all auth is rejected limit = 20
+; Max authentication attempts before all further authentication is rejected limit = 20
-; duration to retain anvil statistics ttl = 900
+; Duration to retain anvil statistics ttl = 900
-; minimum number of permitted logins before anvil kicks in min_attempts = 3
+; Minimum number of permitted logins before anvil kicks in min_attempts = 3
 ; Whitelist for Anvil attempts
 ; Accepts networks and single IP addresses, separate with a comma